peterachten/common-problems/README.md

 ### Solutions

+- Solutions are optional, but the `## Solutions` header is required.
 - Continue solutions with a double space on the next line.

 ### Examples

+- Examples are optional, but the `## Examples` header is required.
 - Put code examples between `` ```clean `` and `` ``` ``.
 - Put long monospaced text between `` ```text `` and `` ``` ``.